Black Friday 2018 smart home deals: Google Home Hub, Facebook Portal, Apple HomePod, Alexa gadgets and more

 Two Amazon Echo smart speakers for $100 (save $100)Ry Crist/CNET

-I'll keep an eye on the deal and yank this entry once it's sold out, so if you're reading this, chances are good you can still score this exceptional offer.
+This was listed as "Today's Special Deal" back on Nov.
+14, but it still appears to be live as of the morning of Nov.
+19. I'll keep an eye on the deal and yank this entry once it's sold out -- if you're reading this, chances are good that this offer's still available.

 Amazon Echo Dot (third-gen) for $24 (save $26)Tyler Lizenby/CNET